dylan-lang/dylan-programming-book/source/oo-1.rst

 methods; instead, a method belongs to a generic function.
 This design decision enables these powerful features of Dylan:

--  Yo** u can define methods on built-in classes (because you do not have to modify the class definition to define a method intended for use on the class).
+- You can define methods on built-in classes (because you do not have to modify the class definition to define a method intended for use on the class).
 For an example, see ` <multi.htm#89993>`_.
 More generally, you can define a method for a class that you did not define.
 - You can write multimethods.
-In a *multimethod* , the method dispatch is based on the classes of more than one argument to a generic function.
+In a *multimethod*, the method dispatch is based on the classes of more than one argument to a generic function.
 For an introduction to method dispatch, see ` <offset.htm#10035>`_.
 For information about multimethods, see ` <multi.htm#30483>`_.
 - You can restrict generic functions to operate on specific classes of objects.

 In Dylan, a method belongs to a generic function, as shown in `The say-greeting generic function and its methods. <oo-1.htm#16310>`_.